 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 During the holiday season, I received a soy massage candle as a gift.
-During our next intimate encounter with one another, the Hippy Hubby and I decided offhandedly to try it out.
+One day before a massage, I decided offhandedly to try it out.
 I was a little bit apprehensive at first, that pouring hot wax onto my body would be too hot for my skin, but it turns out soy wax burns at a cooler temperature than paraffin wax, so it didn't burn at all.
-In fact, it was the perfect amount of heat and we had a really fantastic time together.
-We even found ourselves connecting with one another, even more than usual.
+In fact, it was the perfect amount of heat and I really enjoyed it.

 Create a sensual experience in your own home

 I love the part before a date with The B

 Set the mood with rose petals – Rose petals are such a great addition to any romantic situation.
 Revered for centuries, roses are the oldest herbal symbol of love and romance.
 You can spread these upon your bed, around your home, in the bath, or decorate the home with bowls of dried rose petals for potpourri.
 To enhance the scent, you can add a couple drops of rose essential oil or absolute to the petals, it will diffuse throughout the room!
 You can also do this with other lovely flowers as well, such as lavender, chamomile, and jasmine.